YAGO 4.5: A Large and Clean Knowledge Base with a Rich Taxonomy: Designing YAGO

 \subsection{Properties and Constraints}

-Properties and constraints work largely as in YAGO~4: For \emph{schema:Thing} and each sub-class from Schema.org, we manually define the properties that Schema.org provides.
-By Design Principle~2, we keep only those properties of Schema.org that are (1) of general interest (removing specialized properties such as \emph{has\-Drive\-Through\-Service}) and (2) existent in Wikidata (because otherwise they would not be populated).
+Properties and constraints work largely as in YAGO~4: for \emph{schema:Thing} and each sub-class from Schema.org, we manually define the properties that Schema.org provides.
+By Design Principle~3, we keep only those properties of Schema.org that are (1) of general interest (removing specialized properties such as \emph{has\-Drive\-Through\-Service}) and (2) existent in Wikidata (because otherwise they would not be populated).
 For the new YAGO, we added a few properties, most notably for the new top-level classes \emph{yago:Award} and \emph{yago:FictionalEntity}, and also for countries (Schema.org does not contain the relation \emph{has\-Capital}).
+Each of the 100 most frequent relations in Wikidata is either mapped to YAGO or excluded on purpose (e.g., because of redundancy).
+Our design document\footnote{\url{https://yago-knowledge.org/data/yago4.5/design-document.pdf}} lists the most frequent Wikipedia properties, together with their mappings to YAGO~4.5.

 An instance can have only those properties that are declared for its class or superclasses.
-We manually add SHACL constraints for maximum cardinality, patterns of literals (e.g., for ISBNs), and domain and range constraints.
-Each relation is mapped manually and declaratively to a relation in Wikidata, and populated from there (taking only the truthy facts).
-We extract time stamps for facts from Wikidata, and attach them to the YAGO facts in the RDF* model~\cite{rdf-star}.
+We manually add SHACL constraints~\cite{shacl} for maximum cardinality (31 constraints in total), patterns of literals (e.g., for ISBNs; 9 in total), and domain and range constraints (for each relation).
+Each relation is mapped manually and declaratively to a relation in Wikidata, and populated from there.
+A fact is accepted only if both its subject and its object conform to the domain and range constraints (this removes roughly 6\% of facts in our dataset).
+We take only the facts that Wikidata labels as ``truthy'' (which exclude disputed statements).
+We extract time stamps for facts from Wikidata, and attach them to the YAGO facts in the RDF-star model~\cite{rdf-star}.

 The entire taxonomy of upper classes, the definition of properties, the accompanying SHACL constraints, and the mapping to Wikidata classes take the form of a single Turtle file.
-It forms an integral part of YAGO, and can be downloaded along with the rest of the KB.
-All of this works exactly as in YAGO~4, and we refer the interested reader to the corresponding publication.
+It forms an integral part of YAGO and can be downloaded along with the rest of the KB.
+All of this works exactly as in YAGO~4, and we refer the interested reader to the corresponding publication~\cite{yago4}.

-Different from YAGO~4, the new YAGO simplifies numerical quantities: while these were previously values with a range and a unit, they are now simple literals.
-We now provide a detailed Design Document that lists, explains, and justifies the design decisions for the new schema on the website of YAGO 4.5.
+Unlike YAGO~4, the new YAGO simplifies numerical quantities: while these were previously values with a range and a unit, they are now simple literals.
+Our design document$^{12}$ lists, explains and justifies the design decisions for each class and relation in detail.